 Game: EA Sports UFC

 EA Sports UFC features Bruce Lee, arguably the greatest martial artist who ever lived.
-Bruce isn't the biggest man in history, but he may have been the most deadly considering his "one-inch punch", an attack capable of breaking through solid wood—with only a single inch of windup room.
+Bruce isn't the biggest man in history, but he may have been the most deadly considering his "one-inch punch," an attack capable of breaking through solid wood—with only a single inch of windup room.
 In the game, Lee fights with an agile and punishing style.
-Bruce can be unlocked either by buying him as DLC (downloadable content), or beating the game's career mode on hard difficulty.
+Bruce can be unlocked either by buying him as DLC (downloadable content) or beating the game's career mode on hard difficulty.

 Fun Fact: Bruce largely stayed away from official martial arts competitions because when he fought for real, he would use any tool available to him.
 Eye gouges, groin shots, you name it.
-This made him incredibly dangerous to face, but also meant his true fighting style was banned from tournaments.
+This made him incredibly dangerous to face, but it also meant his true fighting style was banned from tournaments.

 1. Hillary Clinton, Bill Clinton, Michael Jackson, and Shaquille O'Neal